 You probably are familiar with the national chain tax businesses in your area.
 They are easy to spot.
 The three big players are H&R, Jackson Hewitt, and Liberty.
 It is tough to come across a strip mall that does not have one of these guys already in it, but you should ask yourself: why do they choose these locations?
 You can rest assured they have done their homework.
 The reason they choose their locations typically are due to population density, average adjusted gross income (AGI) in that surrounding area, and proximity to their target market.
-You should use the same factors when considering locations for your tax business.
+You should use the same factors when considering locations for your tax business and office setup.
 If you are familiar with the specific area you are considering you probably have a pretty good idea how many people have access to that location, what income level they belong to, and you can do a survey of competitors by driving around.
 There are specific demographical and socioeconomic reports that provide specific detail relating to these topics.
 But you should be thinking about all of these factors before signing on lease for your tax service.
 Later in this article I will provide you a free source for this information!

 Who are my competitors?

 It is commonly known that franchise tax preparation offices typically gobble up around 25 to 30 percent of the market of taxpayers who seek out paid preparers to assist with their returns.
 The other 75 percent of the market is split up among non franchised tax preparation businesses.
 Many of these businesses are in the same position you are and ask themselves the same questions.
 How do I get more customers in my door?
 They do not have a nationally recognized brand and do not have the budget to run television and radio commercials.
 This is where your tax business has an opportunity to take advantage of these tax businesses and steal market share.
 I will get into affordable, high return on investment marketing programs in another article, but before you implement these programs, you must identify who these non-franchise competitors are.
-Once you are confident in your office’s product, skilled tax preparation, and have a defined marketing strategy, you can then also go after customers from the national chains!
+Once you are confident in your office’s product, skilled tax preparation, and have a defined tax preparation marketing strategy, you can then also go after customers from the national chains!
 Later in this article I will provide you with a way to find out exactly who is preparing tax returns in your area!

 What is my target market?